bkil/gemiweb0/doc/platform.md

 # Targeted platform configurations

 A platform configuration would be compromised of the OS, the web browser, interface (resolution, DPI, touch, mouse, keyboard) and device limitations (CPU, RAM).
-Each content developer can pick which ones they specifically want to support.
-We might suggest that they also publish their choice on their web site.
+Each content producer can pick which ones they specifically want to support.
+We might suggest that they also publish their choices on their web site.

 ## Overview